-The Voice of Freedom: Improving Radio Programs for the Citizens of North Korea
+The Voice of Freedom: Improving Radio Programs for the Citizens of North Korea from National Endowment for Democracy on Vimeo.

 Mr. Sangsoo Kim